Find out how much you can afford today

 Mortgage calculators

 Mortgage calculators are a good place to start to see how much you can afford to borrow.
-The following affordability calculator shows you instantly how much you may be able to borrow and afford based on your income.
-While the following mortgage cost calculator will also give you an idea of what your monthly mortgage costs are likely to be.
+Our mortgage affordability calculator shows you instantly how much you may be able to borrow and afford based on your income.
+While our mortgage cost calculator will give you an idea of what your monthly mortgage costs are likely to be.

 Affordability calculator